Building trust through confidentiality and transparency: encouraging reporting and better outcomes

 - They may feel alone or like they’re causing a fuss.

-- They might not know who to speak to within the organization.
+- They might not know who to speak to within the organisation.

 - They could be concerned about the lack of anonymity or potential retaliation.